-

 Traffic ticket costs vary depending on everything from the nature of the violation to where you obtained the ticket.

 Generally, the cost is on the ticket.
-If you can’t find your ticket, read up on replacing a lost ticket.
-If the amount isn’t on your ticket, contact the TVB or the local court where you obtained the ticket.
+If the amount isn't on your ticket, contact the TVB or the local court where you received it.
 Sometimes, the law enforcement office can help you determine how much your ticket is if you can provide the officer with the exact violation.

 Keep in mind you might end up paying more than the flat ticket cost.
 You may also face court fees, attorney fees, and other related fines and fees.